AfganAbbas/Blueberry_template/README.md

 # Blueberry_template
-Copy of Blueberry personal blog template
+Copy of Blueberry personal blog template.
-It is beta version and i didn't finish project yet
+It is beta version and i didn't finish project yet.